cs375williams/hw0-preliminaries/setup.md

 	```
 	conda activate cs375
 	```
-	You should now see `(cs375)` in front of your shell prompt.
+	You should now see `(cs375)` at the beginning of your shell prompt.
 You'll need to run `conda activate cs375` every time you open a new terminal and re-start your notebook server.

 ## Part 4: Jupyter notebooks